Revaluation 2017 Frequently Asked Questions

 A Revaluation is a regular, usually 5-yearly, reassessment of all non- domestic properties.
 It applies to all land and any buildings on those lands unless the class of property is expressly exempted by law.
 The most common exemptions are Agricultural Lands and Domestic properties; the latter group is instead liable to Council Tax.

 A Revaluation took place this year and resulted in the production of a new Valuation Roll which contains revised values for all non domestic properties in the Assessor’s area.
 Following a Revaluation, new values will generally remain unchanged until the next Revaluation; unless the property is altered or other changes take place.
 Assessors are responsible for the valuation of the various properties.
 The collection of Rates and the administration of exemptions and relief is the responsibility of the Director of Finance within each Council.

-Valuation Notices: on or about the 15th March 2017, notices intimating the final 2017 Revaluation Roll entries were issued to all interested parties (the Proprietor, Tenant and Occupier) for each entry in the Revaluation Roll.
+Valuation Notices: on 15th March 2017, Valuation Rolls were made up and notices intimating the final 2017 Revaluation Roll entries were issued to all interested parties (the Proprietor, Tenant and Occupier) for each entry in the Revaluation Roll.

 2. How can I find details of my Valuation and will I be able to see how that valuation was calculated?